 This option postpones workflow start to a less busy period.
 Some workflows can be costly in terms of resources for the database engine.
 We recommend scheduling execution for a time of low activity (at night for instance).
 Low activity periods are defined in the Processes on campaigns technical workflow.

 If your installation includes several workflow servers, use this field to choose the machine which the workflow will be executed on.
 If the value defined in this field doesn’t exist on any server, the workflow will remain pending.

-Refer to this section.
+Refer to this Campaign Classic v7 installation guide.

 History in days